Best mountain bike brakes 2023 – our pick of the most reliable and effective MTB stoppers

 Should I buy budget MTB brakes?

-If you’re just looking to replace cable-operated disc brakes or find cheap hydraulics for minimum cost, then Clarks is the answer.
+If you’re just looking to replace cable-operated disc brakes or find cheap hydraulics for minimum cost, then Shimano is the answer.
 Not only are they ridiculously cheap for a pair of fully hydraulic brakes but they’re one of the few sets that don’t feel spongy or numbly wooden at the lever.

-Clarks and Deore will never hit DH (downhill) level deceleration but on the basis of each 20mm bigger you go on the rotor adding an extra 20 percent of power, you can certainly get them to the trail-taming point by upsizing your discs.
+Deore will never hit DH (downhill) level deceleration but on the basis of each 20mm bigger you go on the rotor adding an extra 20 percent of power, you can certainly get them to the trail-taming point by upsizing your discs.
 Just make sure your frame and forks are big disc compatible too.

 Which MTB brakes are best for cross-country?